dukec85/hello-world/README.md

 # hello-world

-I don't know what I'm doing
+I don't know what I'm doing.

+I'm some guy.
+I am trying to familiarize myself with github.